Developmental Creative Practice (SCQF level 8) CPD Award

 Where can I study my course?

-- Moray College UHI - this fully online course can be studied from anywhere in Scotland.
-You will be enrolled and supported by staff at Moray College UHI.
+- Moray - this fully online course can be studied from anywhere in Scotland.
+You will be enrolled and supported by staff at UHI Moray.

 You are expected to explore your own practice during study and will be responsible for sourcing all materials and equipment required.